freenandes/topo-da-mente/content/index.md

 Here in this [digital garden](digital_garden.md), I mostly write for myself, exercise cognition, and take notes that may come in handy to generate new ideas.
 They’re for anyone, including me, to pick up, digest, and create.

-I mostly write notes about:
+I mostly write notes about the following things:
-- #design practice and inspirations,
+- #design practice, #creativity, #thinking and #note-taking,
 - occasionally some drawing in the #sketchbook,
 - #music I find out there to listen,
-	- a lot of #experimental_music,
+	- #experimental_music,
+	- #ambient,
 	- and I also collect #cover_art that I love,
 - things I #bookmark from the web,
+- recently some endeavors in IoT and #zigbee devices,
 - and more topics!

 I believe in shared information and e-societies.
 I think we’re heading toward communal knowledge, and it’s important to be free of ownership, capitalization of ideas and propagate innovation that benefits society.